Benchmarking LLM Privacy Recognition for Social Robot Decision Making: User Evaluation

 \subsubsection{Privacy Orientation}

 After calculating POS scores for each of our 450 participants, we see that participants are highly privacy oriented.
-On average, participants scored 4.49 (SD = 0.61) on subscale 1, 3.84 (SD = 0.81) on subscale 2, 3.96 (SD = 0.77) on subscale 3, and 4.50 (SD = 0.52) on subscale 4.
-These score are fairly consistent with the original POS scores reported by \citet{baruh2014more}, though they are all consistently elevated.
+On average, participants scored 4.49 (SD = 0.61) on Subscale 1, 3.84 (SD = 0.81) on Subscale 2, 3.96 (SD = 0.77) on Subscale 3, and 4.50 (SD = 0.52) on Subscale 4 (see Figure \ref{fig:participant_pos}).
+These scores are fairly consistent with the original POS scores reported by Baruh and Cemalc{\i}lar~\cite{baruh2014more}, though they are all consistently elevated.
 We additionally see lower, but acceptable, reliability among our sample compared to that of the original POS validation.
-A full listing of the mean, standard deviation, and reliability of our sample and that of \citet{baruh2014more} can be found in the Appendix \ref{app:POS_stats}.
+A full listing of the mean, standard deviation, and reliability of each subscale in our sample and that of Baruh and Cemalc{\i}lar~\cite{baruh2014more} is in Appendix \ref{app:POS_stats}.

-Beyond the POS subscale scores individually, we additionally conducted a two-step cluster analysis using Schwarz’s Bayesian Information Criterion (BIC) to determine whether the same three clusters would emerge as shown by \citet{baruh2014more}.
+We additionally conducted a two-step cluster analysis using Schwarz’s Bayesian Information Criterion (BIC) to determine whether the same three clusters would emerge as shown by Baruh and Cemalc{\i}lar~\cite{baruh2014more}.
 While our analysis is consistent with that of Baruh and Cemalcılar (\textit{i.e.}, good fit and a 0.5 silhouette measure of cohesion and separation), only two clusters emerged.
 One cluster is consistent with the \textit{privacy advocates} cluster (\textit{i.e.}, highest scores for subscales one and four among identified clusters) and the other is consistent with the \textit{privacy indifferents} cluster (\textit{i.e.}, low scores on all four subscales).
-These clusters, however, are highly skewed with 96\% of participants fitting within the \textit{privacy advocates} cluster and in 4\% in the \textit{privacy indifferents} cluster.
-While it is unclear why our clusters differ, other works have previously described the difficulty in generating privacy profiles \cite{biselli2022challenges}.
+These clusters, however, are highly skewed with 96\% of participants fitting within the \textit{privacy advocates} cluster and 4\% in the \textit{privacy indifferents} cluster.
+While it is unclear why ours differ, prior work has previously described the difficulty of generating privacy profiles \cite{biselli2022challenges}.
 Given the contextual dependence of privacy attitudes and preferences, a single privacy profile may not be able to capture the broad spectrum of beliefs an individual has across specific domains.
+Given the low variability of profile membership in our sample (\textit{i.e.}, nearly all participants were in the same cluster), our subsequent analyses examine participants' raw scores on each of the four subscales rather than participants' global profile membership.